Frequently Asked Questions

 Contact the Northwestern Executive Health at 312-926-1300 and ask to schedule an appointment.
 We will also schedule a time for a pre-visit telephone consultation with the physician that will conduct your examination.

-It is to your advantage to schedule four to six weeks or more in advance of your appointment.
+It is to your advantage to schedule three months or more in advance of your appointment.
 This will allow sufficient time to coordinate all of the services and consultations that you would like to receive on the day of your executive physical.

 Please plan to spend 8-10 hours with us for a typical executive physical.
 Because your examination will be personalized based on your needs, your actual time at our center will vary.
 Prior to your arrival, we will provide you with estimated start and end times.